dotnet/docs-aspire/docs/fundamentals/networking-overview.md

 When you call <xref:Aspire.Hosting.ProjectResourceBuilderExtensions.AddProject%2A>, the app host looks for _Properties/launchSettings.json_ to determine the default set of service bindings.
 The app host selects a specific launch profile using the following rules:

-1. An explicit <xref:Aspire.Hosting.ProjectResourceBuilderExtensions.WithLaunchProfile%2A> call on the `IResourceBuilder<ProjectResource>`.
+1. An explicit `launchProfileName` argument passed when calling `AddProject`.
 1. The `DOTNET_LAUNCH_PROFILE` environment variable.
 For more information, see [.NET environment variables](/dotnet/core/tools/dotnet-environment-variables).
 1. The first launch profile defined in _launchSettings.json_.